 Do I Need a Visa for the British Virgin Islands?

-What is the Climate Like in the British Virgin Islands?
+What Is the Climate Like in the British Virgin Islands?

 How Safe are the British Virgin Islands?